kubevela/kubevela/docs/en/platform-engineers/cue/patch-trait.md

 ### Strategy Patch

-The `strategy patch` is useful for patching array list.
+Strategy Patch is effective by adding annotation, and supports the following two ways

 > Note that this is not a standard CUE feature, KubeVela enhanced CUE in this case.

+#### 1. With `+patchKey=<key_name>` annotation

-With `//+patchKey=<key_name>` annotation, merging logic of two array lists will not follow the CUE behavior.
+This is useful for patching array list, merging logic of two array lists will not follow the CUE behavior.
 Instead, it will treat the list as object and use a strategy merge approach:
  - if a duplicated key is found, the patch data will be merge with the existing values;
  - if no duplication found, the patch will append into the array list.

-The example of strategy patch trait will like below:
+The example of strategy patch trait with 'patchKey' will like below:

 ```yaml
 apiVersion: core.oam.dev/v1beta1